 What is ResView?

 ResView is a tool for visualizing the PBFT process in Resilient DB.
 ResView is built on top of Resilient DB and gathers statistics from transactions to display in graphical form.
-Currently, ResView works on local instances of Resilient DB, but can be used for deployed instances with some changes to Websockets and connections.
-The target userbase of ResView is people learning about ResilientDB who want more understanding of how the PBFT consensus protocol works and the general flow of blockchain consensus, as well as developers who want to observe the status of ResilientDB and the rate at which various ResilientDB processes are occurring, such as message collection.
+ResView works on all transactions performed with local instances of Resilient DB, whether sent from ResView, another application, or in the ResilientDB terminal.
+Our goal for ResView is to enable greater understanding of the ResilientDB backend by people who want to learn more about how the PBFT consensus protocol works and the general flow of blockchain consensus, as well as developers who want to observe the status of ResilientDB and test their own applications/changes on the ResilientDB framework.

 Below is a diagram showing the workflow of ResView and the high-level structure: